NCAR/dart-developers-guide/src/index.md

 A *living* document to describe the DART software workflow.
 Our current workflow is using Github.

-Things we don\'t have yet:
+Things we don't have yet:

 -   a project management system
--   a release schedule

 Things we do have: